hugo53/hugo53.github.io/_posts/2013-09-25-useful-command-line.md

 ---
 layout: post
-title: "Useful command line"
+title: "Useful command line on Mac OS/Linux"
-description: ""
+description: "This post will list some useful commands which are usually used when you do with Linux/Mac OS."
 category:
 tags: []
 ---